 CYPMH services record outcomes with the aim of measuring improvement or deterioration with paired scores.
 Outcomes recorded since June-20 suggest that in SEL, 7.7% of closed CYP referrals (with 2+ contacts) have at least one child-rated assessment.
 Of these, 31% have a child-rated paired score that would allow a measurement of change.
 This means, in SEL, only 2% of pathways (with 2+ contacts) can measure change.
-Note: Outcomes are recorded for the child, parent and clinician but all have a similarly low level of reporting.
+Note: Outcomes are recorded for the child, parent and clinician but all have a similarly low level of reporting and there is work being done around the completeness and quality of this data.
 The child rated assessments are predominantly the Revised Children's Anxiety and Depression Scale (RCADS) and the Strength and Difficulties Questionnaire.